Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Dear [Hiring Manager’s Name]

-I believe that my skills and work experience make me a excellent candidate for this job.
-I would love the opportunity to talk with you more about how I can add value in your organisation.
+I believe my abilities as well as my experience make me a strong candidate for this role.
+I would love the opportunity to further discuss with you about the ways I can be a valuable asset to your team.

 Sincerely,